Korean, Edit

 ○ 4th.
 Gibberellin stimulates synthesis of α-amylase in aleurone

-○ 5th. α-amylase released into endosperm, hydrolyzing starch
+○ 5th. α-amylase is released into endosperm, hydrolyzing starch

 Function 2.
 Promotion of stem elongation